TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 2.9.1 =
+* Fixes problem with infinite loop introduced in version 2.8.8 and higher

 = 2.9 =
 * Added new option field to specify class for link images
 * Added debug mode to facilitate remote debugging